 -

-- Least privilege ace ss enforces a clear role-based access structure, simplifying user management and reducing unnecessary permissions.
+- Least privilege access enforces a clear role-based access structure, simplifying user management and reducing unnecessary permissions.
 It helps IT teams maintain clean, organized access control policies across systems.

 -